 As the second oldest European settlement in the Americas and the economic center and capital of Puerto Rico, San Juan offers plenty of history, culture, sightseeing, food, and fun.
-We have put together a post on our recommendations for the 5 Best Things to do in San Juan on a Cruise to help fellow travelers figure out what to do while docked in this city.
+We have put together a post on our recommendations for the Best Things to do in San Juan on a Cruise to help fellow travelers figure out what to do while docked in this city.

 Walking Tour of Old San Juan

-There are plenty of sites to see, which are accessible either by foot or the free trolleys, including the largest fort built by the Spanish, Fort San Cristóbal, and Fort San Felipe del Morro, the massive fort that can be seen by cruise ships as they sail into San Juan Harbor.
+There are plenty of sites to see, which are accessible either by foot or the free trolleys.
+These include the largest fort built by the Spanish, Fort San Cristóbal, and Fort San Felipe del Morro, the massive fort that can be seen by cruise ships as they sail into San Juan Harbor.
 Your tour can also stop at some historic hotels and churches, including the oldest church, San Jose Church, or the Cathedral of San Juan Bautista, where the remains of explorer Ponce de Leon currently reside.

 During your travels, walk along the exterior walls of the old city (known as Paseo del Morro) to the San Juan Gate, a massive red gate that greeted travelers coming to this new world.
 There are also plenty of other sites you can see on your self guided tour, including stops at the local shops and restaurants.
 So, be sure to map out your trip, grab your sneakers, and get exploring!